Executive Summary

-Why Do we die?
+Why do we die?
 This morbid question may have spiritual, philosophical, evolutionary or medical answers.
 But I will stick to an actionable one:

 It is easier to replace than repair.